mundschenk-at/wp-typography/readme.txt

 == Upgrade Notice ==

+= 5.1.3 =
+The plugin now requires at least PHP 5.6.
+If you are still running an earlier version, please upgrade PHP or continue to use version 4.2.2.

 = 5.1.2 =
 The plugin now requires at least PHP 5.6.
 If you are still running an earlier version, please upgrade PHP or continue to use version 4.2.2.